BishopFox/sliver/gui/README.md

 ### Why Electron?

-Because I value my devtime more than your RAM.
+Because I value my development time more than your RAM.

 ### Security